chengzh2008/single_resource_restful_api/README.md

 At moment, user can add whatever blogs as they want, no restriction temporally.
 Later authentication will be added.

+The web application has been deployed to Heroku.

 ## Technologies used in this Web application:
 	Angular, NodeJs, Express, MongoDB, Mongoose, Grunt, Chai, Chai-http, and some third-party libraries